sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 This release adds:

 - [New tools](https://docs.sourcegraph.com/admin/how-to/manual_database_migrations) that allow site administrators to run database migrations independently from an upgrade.
-Large database instances can be upgraded ahead of time of a general application upgrade to reduce the possibility of downtime due to migrations taking longer than the healthcheck timeout.
+Large database instances can be upgraded ahead of time of a general application upgrade to reduce the possibility of downtime due to migrations taking longer than the health check timeout.
 - Better error messages and [a better recovery process](https://docs.sourcegraph.com/admin/how-to/dirty_database) in the (now rare) case of a real database migration failure.
 - A general pruning of [now-irrelevant troubleshooting documentation](https://docs.sourcegraph.com/admin/how-to/dirty_database_pre_3_37).